 Gaines/Twin Falls is another well-liked trailhead because of the short hike to Twin Falls and Sculpture Falls which is 1.2 miles away.
 The trail to Twin Falls may take some time, but it will definitely be worth the hike once you see the gorgeous and stunning views of nature.
 Not too far, you’ll be able to reach Sculpture Falls.
 You can also access Twin Falls if you park on the MoPac access road to the south of Loop 360.

 1710 Camp Craft Road

-This is considered to be the trails end.
+This is one of Barton Creek Greenbelt’s access points that is also considered to be the trail’s end.
 Also, this trail will lead you to the wonderful home of the Hill of Life, a steep uphill and downhill section of the trail that is loved by mountain bikers.
 It is the steepest section in Barton Creek Greenbelt with 300-foot ascent or descent in half a mile.
 While Scripture falls can be easily accessed through this trail too.
 It is definitely a challenge to try and explore these access points if you are in for a lot of adrenaline and adventure!